Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Price: Check Amazon! | Official Review: Here!

-All things considered, this is actually a pretty decent offering from the same folks who brought you the Q2 but still has plenty of issues.
+All things considered, this is a pretty decent offering from the same folks who brought you the Q2 but still has plenty of issues.

 Let’s start with the good.